Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

     sudo apt install g++ gcc
     ```
 * Boost with Boost.
+    * **UPDATE:** People with Ubuntu 20.04 should install Boost using **conda**.
-    * **UPDATE:** Some people had trouble installing using source code.
+    * Some people in general had trouble installing using source code.
 Try using the following commands instead
     ```bash
     sudo apt install -y libboost-dev libboost-python-dev libboost-all-dev
     ```